 Closed systems are preferred.
 These pumps are made with special backflow protection to prevent breast milk from entering the tubing and motor.

 Extra moisture ending up where it’s not supposed to be may not only damage the motor, but it can also lead to bacteria growth which may end up in your pumped milk.

 Having a breast pump with a closed system can keep your baby healthy and cut down on the hassle of cleaning those tiny and hard to reach places.

-Both the Spectra S1 and S2 pumps are designed this way and is a big reason so many mothers and professionals recommend these breast pumps.
+Both the Spectra S1 and S2 Spectra pumps are designed this way and are a big reason so many mothers and professionals recommend these breast pumps.